Co-Hosting Events

 Each co-host has their own Event Page with their branding.
 RSVPs through any co-host's page sync to all participating organizations.

-Event Pages display a "Co-hosted by" section showing all participating organizations with their logos—great for building coalition credibility and showing collective strength.
+Event Pages display a "Co-hosted by" section showing all participating organizations with their logos.

 Automations and Reminders